 Adding liquid bleach to well water can help purify the water and household plumbing.
 To avoid damaging a water softener or other treatment equipment, put each unit into bypass mode.

 - Calculate the amount of liquid bleach to use.
-Figure about 1 gallon of bleach for every 15ft of water inside well casing.
-If the depth of water is unknown, use 2-4 gallons of bleach for the first attempt.
 Increase the amount of bleach if more purifications are required.

 - Remove well cap and pour liquid bleach into well.
 Hose the bleach into the well.
 Mix for about 10 minutes if splashing is heard.